 - Camera – Don’t forget your camera to capture beautiful road trip photos.
 Buy our favorite camera here

 - Sunscreen and any OTC medications – Buy sunscreen here

 - And of course, don’t forget car insurance and roadside assistance service.
 Get this nifty holder to keep details

 NYC to Finger Lakes East Coast Road Trip

 - Route: From New York City to the Finger Lakes in Upstate New York

-This NYC to Finger Lakes road trip is the perfect East Coast road trip for wine lovers, waterfall fiends, and art lovers alike.
+This NYC to Finger Lakes road trip is the perfect East Coast road trip for wine lovers, waterfall friends, and art lovers alike.
 This road trip can be done at any time of year, as there’s never a bad time to visit the Finger Lakes!

-However, winter weather can be unpredictable, so we suggest visiting the Finger Lakes in summer if you want to swim and enjoy the lakes or autumn if you want to take advantage of the beautiful fall foliage.
+However, winter weather can be unpredictable, so we suggest visiting the Finger Lakes in summer if you want to swim and enjoy the lakes or in autumn if you want to take advantage of the beautiful fall foliage.

 Day 1 -2: Start by leaving New York City and going straight to Ithaca; traveling via Scranton, Pennsylvania is the fastest (and a fun stop for fans of the Office — or President Biden!)
 Travel around Ithaca for some of the best waterfalls you’ll be able to find anywhere in the US!